Qualification: SIT40516 Certificate IV in Commercial Cookery

 Total Electives Units: 7

-Mode of Delivery: Face-to-face 20 hours per week.
+Mode of Delivery: Face to face (Classroom based) / Flexible learning (Covid-19) 20 hours per week.

 Total Course Duration: 78 Weeks (66 weeks of study and 12 weeks of term break)